Eloy Jiménez Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.05).
+- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.03).

-- Brewers pitchers combine to give up 149 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- The Brewers rank 24th in baseball in home runs surrendered (150 total, 1.3 per game).

-- The Brewers will send Woodruff (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 1.65 ERA and 21 strikeouts through 16 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.